Amir-Shamsi/SpAlgo/README.md

 SpAlgo was programmed with ease-of-use in mind.
 First, import Matrix, Array and Subsequence from SpAlgo

+for more exact usage documents you can see the example files [here](src/examples)

 ```Python
 from SpAlgo import Matrix, Array, Subsequence
 ```